OctopusDeploy/People/Engineering.md

 - I know when to call out for help and how to do it effectively.
 - I am technically persuasive.
 - I am proficient at delivering software projects using agile practices.

+### I am a quality ambassador
+- I contribute and provide feedback to engineering efforts so that the product is user-friendly, efficient, consistent, robust and meets expectations.
+- I use customer’s feedback and data to determine potential issues and apply it to improve future deliveries.
+- I identify gaps in the implementation processes and product and collaborate with the team to improve the overall system design.
+- I develop and maintain automated tests.
+- I device strategies to make automated tests more accurate, reliable, reusable and extendable.
+- I introduce new testing tools and practices for faster feedback cycles across different layers of the product.

 ### I am a technical mentor